rafaeljusi/sync-2lux/README.md

 ## setup

-1. Install the app `pip install -e .`
+1. Install the app `pip install .`

 2. Verify and modify (if needed) the default config file (config.json)